reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ![cors failure](/assets/img/posts/cors/cors-fail.png)

 This is an error caused by the restriction of accessing cross-origins due to the Same Origin Policy.
+The error reason is :
-Access to `XMLHttpRequest` at `http://localhost:8000/orders` from origin `http://localhost:9000` has been blocked by CORS policy: No `Access-Control-Allow-Origin` header is present on the requested resource.
+`Access to `XMLHttpRequest` at `http://localhost:8000/orders` from origin `http://localhost:9000` has been blocked by CORS policy: No `Access-Control-Allow-Origin` header is present on the requested resource.`

 ### Fixing the CORS Error For Simple Requests
-As suggested in the CORS error description, let us modify the code in the in the "Cross-origin server" to return the CORS header `Access-Control-Allow-Origin` in the response:
+As suggested in the CORS error description, let us modify the code in the "Cross-Origin server" to return the CORS header `Access-Control-Allow-Origin` in the response:

 ```js
 app.use(function(req, res, next) {